mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 *   [Create/Manage Cold Wallet](https://github.com/mwcproject/mwc-qt-wallet/blob/master/DOC/cold_wallet.md)

-Once you have your MWC cold wallet set up on a USB stick you’ve created following this procedure, you will just need to boot using your cold wallet USB stick inorder to access your cold wallet.
+Once you have your MWC cold wallet set up on a USB stick you've created following this procedure, you will just need to boot using your cold wallet USB stick inorder to access your cold wallet.

 # Prerequisites
 *   A USB device with at least 64GB of memory.
 128GB is probably better.